 - ISO 14001

-- 13 sites have achieved LEED certification (one more is in process)
+- 13 sites have achieved LEED certification (one more is in the process)

-- All HP brand paper and paper-based product packaging will be derived from certified and recycled sources by 2020, with a preference for virgin fiber from certified sources of the Forest Stewardship Council (FSC)
+- Forest Stewardship Council – all HP brand paper and paper-based product packaging will be derived from certified and recycled sources by 2020, with a preference for virgin fiber from certified sources of the FSC

 - HP is building effective and innovative education technology solutions.